 Bartending Certification and Bartender Training

 Finally, "certification" and "training" are the acts of becoming certified, resulting in certification.
-So bartending certification and bartender training would only apply to the act of taking one of our Serving Alcohol courses.
+So, bartending certification and bartender training would only apply to taking one of our Serving Alcohol courses.

 What Certifications do I need to be a Bartender?

 Depending on your state, an alcohol certification or license may or may not be required.
 We have a list of what states require a certification or license.
 The difference between the two can be found in this article.
 Illinois and California require a bartending license due to their state-mandated alcohol training regulations.
-In the state of Illinois, it's called Illinois BASSET Certification and in the state of California, it's called California RBS Training Certification.
+In Illinois, it's called Illinois BASSET Certification, and in California, it's called California RBS Training Certification.
 Whereas a certification in Florida would not be considered a license because it is voluntary training.
-Additional alcohol certifications such as a mixologist can be acquired through one of our Master Bartender classes.
+Additional alcohol certifications, such as a mixologist, can be acquired through one of our Behind The Bar Excellence.

 Liquor License

-The term "liquor license" comes up from time to time when discussing a bartender's license.
+The term "liquor license" comes up occasionally when discussing a bartender's license.
 It's the license issued by the state or local authority for the business to sell or serve alcohol.
-For example, your local liquor store or grocery store is given a liquor license which gives them the ability to sell liquor to customers.
-However, this doesn't limit the business to only just selling liquor (varies by state).
-Sometimes it's used to describe all alcoholic beverages like liquor, beer, and wine (or a combination).
-Other times a state may require you to apply for a beer license, wine license, and liquor license to sell each one.
+For example, your local liquor store or grocery store is given a liquor license, which allows them to sell liquor to customers.
+However, this doesn't limit the business to only selling liquor (varies by state).
+Sometimes, it's used to describe all alcoholic beverages like liquor, beer, and wine (or a combination).
+Other times, a state may require you to apply for a beer license, wine license, and liquor license to sell each one.

-You need to know and understand the business.
-The licensing process is more about educating you on selling or serving alcohol (more specifically when not to) than mixing drinks.
-(Check out our Master Bartender course for that).
+female bartender You need to know and understand the business.
+The licensing process is more about educating you on selling or serving alcohol (specifically when not to) than mixing drinks.
+(Check out our Behind The Bar Excellence for that).

-female bartender Whether or not you work in a state that mandates training for alcohol serving or selling, you should always have a current alcohol seller-server license.
-The simple reason is that it reduces the likelihood of being involved in a lawsuit.
+Whether or not you work in a state that mandates training for alcohol serving or selling, you should always have a current alcohol seller-server license.
+The simple reason is that it reduces the likelihood of lawsuit involvement.
 And it goes beyond being involved in a lawsuit.
 There is jail time associated with making the wrong decisions in selling or serving alcohol, depending on the violation and the circumstances.
 Many employers insist you have it.
 Why?
 Because it lessens their liability exposure and their insurance cost.

 Our courses intend to bring awareness of when you should not sell, serve or continue to serve alcohol and how to maintain a safe environment.
 Selling alcohol is not the same as having a lemonade stand at twelve years old.
 Substance Abuse (alcohol, tobacco, illicit drugs) is the nation's second-highest threat to Americans.
 Your responsibility is to make sure alcohol doesn't get into the wrong hands or contribute to a tragic situation that is avoidable.